Trouble at Bragg

 The Pittsburgh Courier described pre-draft Fayetteville as a small town of “17,000, one-third of whom were Negroes.”
 The defense buildup brought the civilian population of Fayetteville to 40,000 in less than a year while bringing Bragg to 60,000 troops.

-In November 1940, preparation for an influx of troops who may have been unaccustomed to Jim Crow, Fayetteville’s city council directed the city attorney to draft an ordnance which would require all restaurants to have “two entrances, front and back” and to prohibit “serving to both white and colored people” (Lutz 74).
+In November 1940, preparation for an influx of troops who may have been unaccustomed to Jim Crow, Fayetteville’s city council directed the city attorney to draft an ordinance which would require all restaurants to have “two entrances, front and back” and to prohibit “serving to both white and colored people” (Lutz 74).
 Black troops from other parts of the country would be expected to adapt themselves to the racial etiquette of Bragg’s host city.
 Fayetteville, which in the interwar period had been quiet enough, was transformed into a crowded hive of military activity almost overnight.

 The Pittsburgh Courier, one of the most prominent Black newspapers in the United States at the time, published an in-depth exploration of Fort Bragg and Fayetteville as a result of the killings.
 Reporter James M. Reid specifically identified three factors that made Fayetteville a “regular hell” for its 6,500 “race soldiers.”

-- the physical limitations of Fayetteville itself in regard to overcrowding, and the burdens imposed on Black soldiers by segregation
+1. the physical limitations of Fayetteville itself in regard to overcrowding, and the burdens imposed on Black soldiers by segregation

-- the prejudiced attitude of white civilians
+2. the prejudiced attitude of white civilians

-- the persistent abuse and mistreatment of Black soldiers by white officers
+3. the persistent abuse and mistreatment of Black soldiers by white officers

 “Little Harlem”